harvard-lil/website-static/app/_posts/2016-10-13-versioning-in-the-caselaw-access-project.md

 ## What We Need From You

 Ideas.
 We want to make sure that we get this right the first time.
-If you have insight into solving problems like this, we’d love to hear from you.
+If you have insight into solving problems like this, we'd love to hear from you.

 ## Next Steps